PointLoc: Deep Pose Regressor for LiDAR Point Cloud Localization: Deep Point Cloud Relocalization

 \section{Deep Point Cloud Relocalization}

-This section introduces our proposed PointLoc, a deep 3-D pose regressor for predicting the global pose from point cloud data.
+This section introduces our proposed PointLoc, a deep 3-D pose regressor for predicting the global pose from LiDAR sensors.
 The overall architecture is illustrated in Fig. \ref{PointLoc_architecture}.

-Our model consists of a point cloud encoder, a self-attention module, group all layers, and a pose regressor.
+Our system consists of point cloud pre-processing, a point cloud encoder, a self-attention module, a group all layers module, and a pose regressor.
 The point cloud data are down-sampled to a fixed shape $(N, 3)$ as an input.
 The whole design is based on the PointNet-style structure, which can theoretically learn a critical subset of points for relocalization.
+We introduce each module individually.